lynnfaraday/Flickr_Badge_Maker/README.md

 	    view_url: view_url
 	    caption: caption

-The first four values are obtained via the configuration command, described in the client section.
+The first four values are set via the configuration command, described in the client section.

 The display values allow you to configure which fields are included in the YAML and Badge output.